 The bures all have ceiling fans, high roofs as well as large louvre windows to catch the sea breeze.
 Most guests find these comfortable year round, however for more air flow, there are also some water coolers and stand fans available on request.

 How environmentally friendly is Navini?

 Very!
 In 1983, the original reef agreement was established with the late Tui Lawa (king) Ratu Filipe.
 The waters surrounding Navini have been a sanctuary ever since.
 This also ‘feeds’ fish into neighbouring areas.
 We collect and use rainwater to avoid bringing in large quantities of fresh water, which would upset the natural balance of water going onto the reef.
 Nothing is discharged into the sea.

 Guests are encouraged and shown how to respect the reef and sea life.
 We have a continuing program of plant propagation to increase shelter and provide shade.
 Bures are designed with high roofs and lots of windows on all sides to be comfortable without the need for airconditioning.
-Navini was a founding member of the Mamanuca Environment Society (est. 2002), and continues to be a member of the executive committee.
+Navini was a founding member of the Mamanuca Environment Society (est. 2002), and continues to support the society.

 Will we have enough to do?

 This is probably best answered by saying that first-time guests to Navini stay an average of five days, however many return to stay for 10 days or more.
 Our average length of stay is around a week.
 On the Things to Do (Activities) page, you will see a variety of activities on offer – or you may wish to choose a book from our library and simply relax on the beach!

 When are the Fijian nights?

 There is a Fijian lovo night on Navini about once a week.
 The actual day varies and is decided close to the date.
 Dinner includes a selection on Fijian delicacies including traditionally cooked seafood, food cooked in the underground oven is followed by a kava ceremony and taralala dancing.